About

 The Hollywood Years

 One of Dan’s favorite clients was an emerging star on Los Angeles radio.
 Rick Dees was building an empire at Gannett’s KIIS-FM and Dan Acree was along for the ride.
 Eventually, Dan left Solters/Roskin & Friedman to become Director of Marketing for Gannett‘s legendary KIIS-FM.
-He was back in radio, his first love.
+He was back on the radio, his first love.

 Change is Inevitable